wpmetabox/docsv2/docs/tutorials/migrate-pods-to-meta-box.md

 For example, the corresponding field type of paragraph text (Pods field) is the text area (Meta Box field).

 Similar to the previous step, you must enter the corresponding IDs for the custom fields.
-You can use the different values for other information like Label.
+You can use the different values for other information like **Label**.
 However, to make the information consistent, I recommend that you should copy exactly everything.

 ![Enter the corresponding IDs for the post type](https://i.imgur.com/m6f27vU.png)